Tony Awards telecast make inclusive history and puts on quite a show despite Hollywood strike

 The British-Czech playwright, who now has five best play Tony Awards, joked he won his first in 1968 and noted that playwrights were "getting progressively devalued in the food chain" despite being "the sharp ends of the inverted pyramid."

-Tony Awards host Ariana DeBose opened a blank script backstage before dancing and leaping her way to open the main show with a hectic opening number that gave a jolt of electricity to what is usually an upbeat, safe and chummy night.
-The writers strike has left the storied awards show honoring the best of musical theater and plays to rely on spontaneity in a new venue far from the theater district.
+Second-time Tony Awards host Ariana DeBose opened a blank script backstage before dancing and leaping her way to open the main show with a hectic opening number that gave a jolt of electricity to what is usually an upbeat, safe and chummy night.
+The writers' strike left the storied awards show honoring the best of musical theater and plays without a script.

-Before the pre-show began, DeBose revealed to the audience the only words that will be seen on the teleprompter: "Please wrap up."
-Later in the evening, virtually out of breath after her wordless performance, she thanked the labor organizers for allowing a compromise.
+Before the pre-show began, DeBose revealed to the audience the only words that would be seen on the teleprompter: "Please wrap up."
+Later in the evening, virtually out of breath after her wordless opening performance, she thanked the labor organizers for allowing a compromise.

 “I'm live and unscripted.
 You're welcome,” she said.
 “So to anyone who may have thought that last year was a bit unhinged, to them, I say, ‘Darlings, buckle up.’”